mohamadhassan2/download-github-security-vulnerabilities-/README.md

 -Execute python mycode.py
 -You may encounter git API rate limitation.
 To fix that try authenticating first.
 This can be done by populating the Git_USER_ID and GIT_PASSWORD in the code.
 A more secure way would be to read those values using environmenal variables.

--You can also try creating a git token, add to a file and use the CLI to authenticate from the cli (gh auth login --with-token < git_token.txt).
+-You can also try creating a git token:[ ](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), add to a file and use the CLI to authenticate from the cli (gh auth login --with-token < git_token.txt).

 Useful links:
 https://www.w3schools.com/python/ref_requests_response.asp